c4cs/c4cs.github.io/_lectures/f16/week3.markdown

 $ hello                         # Now this works!
 $ PATH=/home/username           # What if you'd done this instead?
 ```
-  - Also saw a brief example of this in last week's homework
+  - Also saw a brief example of environment variables in last week's homework

 ---